algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

   - /basics/your_first_algo/
 ---

 In this quick-start guide, we'll walk through the process of developing a classic "Hello World" algorithm on Algorithmia.
-For a more detailed walk-through of algorithm development, see the [Algorithmia Enterprise tutorial](https://training.algorithmia.com/developing-python-algorithms-in-the-web-ide) or the [Algorithmia Teams tutorial](https://training.algorithmia.com/path/teams-20-2-data-scientist/teams-20-2-developing-python-algorithms-in-the-web-ide) on our [Training Center](https://training.algorithmia.com).

 We'll develop an algorithm in Python, but all the steps shown here are the same in all programming languages supported on the platform.
 To see specific code examples in the languages we support, check out <a href="{{site.baseurl}}/algorithm-development/languages">Algorithm Development Languages</a>.